log2timeline/dfimagetools/docs/sources/Bodyfile-format.md

 The bodyfile format has been adopted by many other, non-SleuthKit tools, and does not appear to have a strict definition.
-This document explains the implementation used by the imagetools project.
+This document explains the implementation used by the dfImageTools project.

-The imagetools project uses a bodyfile format that has been derived from the format used by SleuthKit 3.0 and later.
+The dfImageTools project uses a bodyfile format that has been derived from the format used by SleuthKit 3.0 and later.
 Changes have been made to overcome several shortcomings of the original format.